The bust of Arran (present-day Azerbaijan) Shah Javanshir, Great Pahlav House of Mehran, Sculptor: Fuad Abdurahmanov, Baku, Azerbaijan

-After the collapse of the Sasanian Empire, Muslim Arabs offered to Arrān šhāh Javanshir to become the ruler of the entire Ādurbādagān šahr, but he refused it for obscure reasons.
-Soon after in 680 CE, Javanshir was killed during Christian service at Partaw’s Albanian church.
+After the collapse of the Sasanian Empire, Muslim Arabs offered to Arrān šhāh Javanshir to become a ruler of the entire Ādurbādagān šahr, but he refused it for obscure reasons.
+Soon after in 680 CE, Javanshir was killed during Christian service at Partaw’s Arranian (Albanian) dyophysite orthodox church.
 Arran Shah Javanshir was married to a Khazar's Princess.

 Mahir Khalifa-Zadeh, "Adurbadagan and Arran (Caucasian Albania) in the Late Sasanian Period", International Journal of History, 2023, Vol 5, Issue 2, pp 15-18